fabric8io/fabric8/docs/getStarted/persistence.md

 If you are using [minikube](https://github.com/jimmidyson/minikube) or [minishift](https://github.com/jimmidyson/minishift) then `gofabric8` automatically spins up the equivalent `PersistentVolume` resources for you using `HostPath` based PersistentVolumes - so things should just work!

-Though if you create new apps on the fly that uses persistence after you have ran the [gofabric8 start](gofabric8.html) command then you may have `PersistentVolumeClaim` resources which are not `Bound` to a `PersistentVolume`.
+Though if you create new apps on the fly that uses persistence after you have ran the [gofabric8 start](gofabric8.html) command then you may have `PersistentVolumeClaim` resources which are stuck `Pending`.

 If so then you can dynamically create new `PersistentVolume` resources for any pending `PersistentVolumeClaim` resources via the command: